 Hands down, the SX-70 is my favourite, and not just because it looks so lovely.
 Before I understood about these things I thought any old Polaroid would do, but it won’t.
 The reason?
-This is an SLR (single lens reflex) camera which means you can manually focus and get lovely shallow depth-of-field effects (when the object in the foreground is in focus and the background is blurred out?
+This is an SLR (single lens reflex) camera which means you have manual focus and can get lovely shallow depth-of-field effects (when the object in the foreground is in focus and the background is blurred out?
 That’s a shallow DOF).

 The SX-70 was originally designed to take SX-70 (Time Zero) film but once that was discontinued Polaroid shooters started using 600 film in their SX-70s.
-Sadly that film has now also been discontinued (that was a very sad day indeed, let me tell you) so you now have two options…
+Sadly that film has now also been discontinued so you now have two options:

 Alternatively you can set the exposure dial all the way to ‘darken’

 The modifications sound complicated and put most people off; it did me at first too.
 I got as far as removing the filter from the electric eye (excellent tutorial in pictures here) and then found I couldn’t replace it with the clear plastic suggested (plastic was just too thick).
 So I left the filter off and now simply adjust the exposure dial to darken the photo – indoor shots don’t need much but in bright sunlight the dial is turned all the way to darken.
 I can’t tell you how far you need to turn the exposure dial as it will depend on where you are and how your camera works, so you need to spend some time getting to know your SX-70.
 Be prepared to ‘waste’ a few packs of film as you experiment.
 I don’t bother using an ND filter on the film, but you might want to try – just make sure you keep it dust-free otherwise you’ll get marks on your photos.